langchain4j/langchain4j-community/embedding-stores/langchain4j-community-redis/README.md

 - Redis-based semantic routing for directing queries to appropriate handlers
 - Redis-based session management for tracking conversation state
 - Enhanced Redis filters for powerful, type-safe query expressions
+- Redis-based embedding vector caching for high performance and cost efficiency

 ## Redis as an Embedding Store